Propaganda (band): 1986–1987: Split

-The year 1986 started positively - the single P-Machinery gained the no 1 chart position in Spain (for one week) - but ended in disaster.
+1986 started positively with the single "p:Machinery" gaining the number 1 chart position in Spain (for one week) and entering the Top 10 in France, but disaster was looming.

-In late 1985, its management had introduced the band to the London-based music lawyer Brian Carr of Compton Carr, who had helped to win the case between John Lydon (Sex Pistols/Public Image Ltd.) and his management.
+In late 1985, the band's management had introduced them to the London-based music lawyer Brian Carr (of Compton Carr), who had helped to win the legal case between John Lydon (Sex Pistols/Public Image Ltd) and his management.
 Carr explained to the group members that under their current contracts with ZTT, they could go on making records for the rest of their lives and never make any money from them.
-Based on this information the band asked ZTT to renegotiate the contracts, which the company declined.
-Soon afterwards Claudia Brücken left Propaganda to pursue a solo career, remaining signed to ZTT.
+Based on this information the band asked ZTT to renegotiate their contracts, which the company declined.
+Soon afterwards Claudia Brücken (who was married to ZTT's Paul Morley) left Propaganda to pursue a solo career, and remained signed to ZTT.
 After a protracted legal battle, which saw the remaining members of Propaganda under an injunction by ZTT for fourteen months, they were finally released from their contract to ZTT in a hurried out-of-court settlement in the summer of 1987.
-ZTT signed the duo Act of Brücken and Thomas Leer in 1988, which did not match the commercial success of Propaganda despite the production of Stephen Lipson.
+ZTT signed the duo Act of Brücken and Thomas Leer in 1988, but they did not match the commercial success of Propaganda despite the production of Stephen Lipson.

-1988–1992: New record Deal - New line-up
+1988–1992: New record deal and line-up

-In 1988, the band (initially still including Ralf Dörper and Susanne Freytag) signed to Virgin Records, and began recording new material.
-Alongside Michael Mertens was the new line-up of American vocalist Betsi Miller, with bassist Derek Forbes and drummer Brian McGee (both ex-Simple Minds) who had both actually joined the band following their split with ZTT in 1986.
-The result was a new album, released in 1990 called 1234, produced by former Tears For Fears' associates Ian Stanley and Chris Hughes, Miller's future husband.
-Dörper's lyrics were used on the singles "Only One Word", "Wound in My Heart", and "Vicious Circle", the album track Freytag guested on.
-David Gilmour of Pink Floyd played guitar on second single, "Only One Word".
+In 1988, the band (initially still comprising Mertens, Dörper and Freytag) signed to Virgin Records, and began recording new material.
+As Dörper and Freytag decided to step away from the band on a full time basis, only Mertens remained along with a new line-up of American vocalist Betsi Miller, and bassist Derek Forbes and drummer Brian McGee (both ex-Simple Minds) who had both worked with the band for live appearances in 1985 but now joined them formally.
+The result was a new album, released in 1990 called 1234, produced by former Tears for Fears' associates Ian Stanley and Chris Hughes, who would become Miller's future husband.
+Though he did not play on the album, Dörper's lyrics were used on the songs "Only One Word", "Wound in My Heart", and "Vicious Circle".
+Freytag performed guest vocals on two tracks ("Vicious Circle" and Ministry of Fear"), and David Gilmour of Pink Floyd played guitar on the song "Only One Word".

-The first single from the album, "Heaven Give Me Words", was co-written with 1980s synthpop star Howard Jones and reached the UK Top 40.
-Although the album was not as successful as A Secret Wish, only peaking at number 46 in the UK, it gave Propaganda their only real number 1 hit, with "Wound in My Heart" reaching number 1 in Argentina in 1990, and becoming a big success across South America.
+The first single from the album, "Heaven Give Me Words", was co-written with 1980s synth-pop star Howard Jones and reached the UK Top 40.
+The album was not as successful as A Secret Wish, only peaking at number 46 in the UK.
+"Only One Word" was released as the second single but stalled at number 71 in the UK.